-In some cases, in relation to registrable persons, FACS may invoke Part 7A of the Housing Act 2001 which enables FACS to terminate a Public Housing lease of a registrable person if there is risk of harm and upon recommendation by the Commissioner of Police.
-Currently community housing leases are not covered by this Act and providers will need to seek advice from FACS who will then liaise with the NSW Police Force and/or Corrective Services NSW.
-Based on the information received, community housing providers will need to determine their own course of action.
+In some cases, in relation to registrable persons, DCJ or a Social Housing Management Transfer community housing provider may invoke Part 7A of the Housing Act 2001 which enables them to terminate a Social Housing lease of a registrable person if there is risk of harm and upon recommendation by the Commissioner of Police.
+Other community housing providers are not covered by this Act and providers will need to seek advice from DCJ or a Social Housing Management Transfer community housing provider who will then liaise with the NSW Police Force and/or Corrective Services NSW.
+Based on the information received, those community housing providers will need to determine their own course of action.

-The NSW Police Force will provide formal written advice to FACS if they believe that a tenant or other household member (either authorised or unauthorised) who is a registrable person, should be relocated.
+The NSW Police Force will provide formal written advice to DCJ or the Social Housing Management Transfer community housing provider if they believe that a tenant or other household member (either authorised or unauthorised) who is a registrable person, should be relocated.